-If an Event of Default occurs and/or an Early Termination Date is designated and occurs, the Non-Defaulting Party may (at its election) set off any or all amounts which the Defaulting Party owes to the Non-Defaulting Party or its Affiliates (under this Agreement or otherwise) against any or all amounts which the Non-Defaulting Party owes to the Defaulting Party (whether under this Agreement or otherwise).
-Notwithstanding any provision to the contrary contained in a Confirmation, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any amount under the Agreement until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion that (i) all amounts due and payable as of the Early Termination Date by the Defaulting Party under all Transactions with the Non-Defaulting Party or any of its Affiliates have been fully and finally paid, and (ii) all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the Non-Defaulting Party or any of its Affiliates under this Agreement or otherwise have been fully and finally performed.
+(b) If an Event of Default occurs and/or an Early Termination Date is designated and occurs, the Non-Defaulting Party may (at its election) set off any or all amounts which the Defaulting Party owes to the Non-Defaulting Party or its Affiliates (under this Agreement or otherwise) against any or all amounts which the Non-Defaulting Party owes to the Defaulting Party (whether under this Agreement or otherwise).
+Notwithstanding any provision to the contrary contained in a Confirmation, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any amount under this Agreement until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion that (i) all amounts due and payable as of the Early Termination Date by the Defaulting Party under all Transactions with the Non-Defaulting Party or any of its Affiliates have been fully and finally paid, and (ii) all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the Non-Defaulting Party or any of its Affiliates under this Agreement or otherwise have been fully and finally performed.

+(c) Any amount payable by one Party to the other under this Section 6.2 shall constitute liquidated damages.
+The Parties acknowledge that such liquidated damages are a reasonable pre-estimate of loss and not a penalty.

 6.3.
 Expenses.
 The Defaulting Party shall, on demand, indemnify and hold harmless the Non-Defaulting Party for any and all Costs, incurred by the Non-Defaulting Party in connection with the enforcement and protection of its rights under this Agreement; provided, that no amount paid by the Defaulting Party shall be duplicative of any amount previously paid by the Defaulting Party to the Non-Defaulting Party.

 [6.4 Guaranty Agreement. (a) In order to secure all payment obligations of Seller to Buyer under this Agreement, Seller shall cause its Guarantor to execute and deliver to Buyer a guaranty agreement in the amount of ____________ U.S. Dollars ($___________), which guaranty agreement shall be substantially in the form of Exhibit C-1 attached hereto.